Word Marks

 These are only partial guidelines.
 For complete guidelines regarding Texas logos, read this.

-DDCE Primary Word Mark
+DCCE Primary Word Mark

-The DDCE Primary Word Mark is made up of four parts: The shield; “TEXAS”; The formal University name; and the Division’s official name.
+The DCCE Primary Word Mark is made up of four parts: The shield; “TEXAS”; The formal University name; and the Division’s official name.
 It is ok to use this word mark by itself without the UT Austin Primary Word Mark.

-DDCE Formal Word Mark
+DCCE Formal Word Mark

 When to use which?